 Activity/Project Setup Request:

-Discussion: This form used by General Accounting to establish new Activities or Plant Fund Projects.
-The .pdf form should be filled out on the web, and requires Dean or Vice President’s signature for authorization prior to submitting the form to General Accounting.
+Discussion: This form used by Financial Reporting & Accounting to establish new Activities or Plant Fund Projects.
+The .pdf form should be filled out on the web, and requires Dean or Vice President’s signature for authorization prior to submitting the form to Financial Reporting & Accounting.
 A complete description of the purpose of the requested Activity (why a separate accounting is needed for the proposed business Activity) is required.
 Specific funding information (amount, source, continuous or one-time) is also required.

 Agency Fees (Travel):